Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic

-Time Division Multiple Access (TDMA) is a Medium Access Control (MAC) strategy in digital communication.
-In this scheme the channel is divided in non-overlapping and cyclically repeating time slots, and users are assigned slots where they are allowed to transmit data~\cite{Goldsmith05wireless}.
-Fig.~\ref{fig:tdma-diagram} illustrates the working principles of TDMA.
+TDMA is a Medium Access Control (MAC) strategy that divides the digital channel in non-overlapping and cyclically repeating time slots.
+Users are then assigned slots where they are allowed to transmit data~\cite{Goldsmith05wireless} (see Fig.~\ref{fig:tdma-diagram} for a sketch).
 Each block shows which user is allowed to transmit where.

 TDMA requires a common perception of the system time across the network to be effective.
-Indeed, clock offset and skew -- if present -- must be compensated, lest the performance of the MAC scheme degrades as packets begin to collide.
-Distributed clock synchronisation algorithms, such as~\cite{Bolognani09PIclocksync} and~\cite{Bolognani16randomclocksync}, can be executed in parallel with the control ones considered in this paper to attain a sufficiently accurate synchronisation.
-We note that the communication overhead coming from implementing these synchronisation algorithms is quite limited (for example, in~\cite{Bolognani09PIclocksync}, such requirements were in the order of 128~bits -- two integers -- for guaranteeing the maximum deviation among the various clocks of a 10-agent network to be smaller than 10~ms in 200~iterations).
-For this reason in this paper we neglect this requirement and assume the clocks to be sufficiently synchronised to enable implementing TDMA effectively.
+Indeed, clock offset and skew -- if present -- must be compensated, lest the performance of the MAC scheme eventually degrades when the resulting drift becomes too severe.
+Distributed clock synchronisation algorithms, examples of which are given in~\cite{Bolognani09PIclocksync,Liu14dasync,Bolognani16randomclocksync}, can be executed in parallel with the control ones considered in this paper to attain a sufficiently accurate synchronisation.
+We note that the communication overhead coming from implementing these synchronisation algorithms is quite limited (for example, in~\cite{Bolognani09PIclocksync}, where the agents send only one number, such requirements were in the worst case 64~bits for guaranteeing the maximum deviation among the various clocks of a 10-agent network to be smaller than 10~ms in 200~iterations).
+For this reason, we neglect this requirement in this paper and assume the clocks to be sufficiently synchronised to enable implementing TDMA effectively.